-directory providers you your own directory provider implementing the org.hibernate.store.DirectoryProvider interface.
-In this case, pass the fully qualified class name of your provider into the directory_provider additional properties property.
-You can pass using the prefix
+providers the built-in directory your needs, you your directory provider implementing write the org.hibernate.store.DirectoryProvider interface.
+In this case, pass the fully qualified class name of your provider into the directory\provider property.
+You can pass any additional properties using the prefix